davidshtian/Screenshot-to-Text/README.md

 # Screenshot Analysis Tool

-A Python tool that analyzes screenshots using Amazon Bedrock's AI model and generates detailed markdown reports viewable in a browser.
+A Python tool that analyzes screenshots using Amazon Bedrock's AI models and generates detailed markdown reports viewable in a browser.

 *Screenshot:*